-Peter is described in the legal directories as a ‘go-to’ barrister for matrimonial finance cases who is ‘direct and great with figures’, and a ‘fearless advocate’ who is ‘truly excellent in court’.
+Peter has been described by the legal directories as a ‘go-to’ barrister who ‘has a fantastic feel for family finance matters‘.
+He is described as a ‘fearless advocate’ and ‘an incredibly good negotiator’ who is ‘truly excellent in court’.

 He is consistently ranked as a leading practitioner in the field by the Chambers and Partners and Legal 500 directories.
 Peter has appeared at all levels (including the UK Supreme Court) and his cases regularly involve high net worth or high profile individuals, offshore and corporate/trust structures, and international cases involving disputes over jurisdiction.

 Peter also sits regularly as a judge for ‘Private FDRs’ and is gaining an increasingly high profile in this field.